masskro0/test_generator_drivebuild/README.md

      - DriveBuild must call onTestFinished(sid, vid) so the test generator can determine the fitness value.

-This generator offers a module to run and calculate the fitness value local in beamngpy.
+This generator offers a module to run and calculate the fitness value local in beamngpy, in case if DriveBuild doesn't work for you.
 If you don't need it, skip now to Troubleshooting.
 Additionally install the the requirements of requirements_local.txt.
 Before running run_local.py in the utils directory you must follow these steps: